ramalho/orablog/forget-the-boxes.rst

 The other built-in immutable collection type in Python, ``frozenset``, does not suffer from the problem of being immutable yet potentially changing in value.
 That's because a ``frozenset`` (or a plain ``set``) may only hold references to hashable objects, and these by definition must never change in value.

 A common use of tuples is as ``dict`` keys, and those must be hashable -- just as set elements.
 So, are tuples hashable or not?
 The right answer is: **some** tuples are hashable.
 Tuples are always immutable, but the value of a tuple holding a mutable object may change, and such a tuple is not hashable.
 To be used as a ``dict`` key or set element, the tuple must be made only of hashable objects.
-Our tuples named ``tdum`` and ``tdee`` are unhashable because each holds a list reference.
+Our tuples named ``dum`` and ``dee`` are unhashable because each holds a list reference.

 Now let's focus on the assignment statements at the heart of this whole exercise.